Brendan-Tang/SDSS-Datathon-2026/README.md

 *All models and, outputs were developed, validated, and  interpreted by the team.
 AI tools were not used as academic sources; all references cite original papers, documentation, or official data sources.*

+## Acknowledgements
+We thank the organizers of the SDSS Datathon 2026 for hosting  SDSS Datathon 2026 and providing the opportunity to explore real-world transportation pricing dynamics.